revaturelabs/interviewquestions/ExceptionHandling-IS/ExceptionHandling.md

 <blockquote>

-If a catch block cannot handle the particular exception it has caught, we can rethrow the exception.
-The rethrow expression causes the originally thrown object to be rethrown.Because the exception has already been caught at the scope in which the rethrow expression occurs, it is rethrown out to the next enclosing try block.
+If a catch block cannot handle a particular exception it has caught, we can rethrow the exception.
+The rethrow expression causes the originally thrown object to be rethrown.
+Because the exception has already been caught at the scope in which the rethrow expression occurs, and it is rethrown out to the next enclosing try block.
 Therefore, it cannot be handled by catch blocks at the scope in which the rethrow expression occurred.
 Any catch blocks for the enclosing try block have an opportunity to catch the exception.

 ```java